wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## Text editing

-[Vim](/wiki/Vim) is the best editor.
+[Neovim](https://neovim.io/) is the best editor.
+You can be forgiven for thinking that [Vim](/wiki/Vim) is the best editor — it used to be — but Vim is to Neovim as the Old Testament is to the New; you're advised to install the latest version for maximum compatibility with modern reality.
 Using [Emacs](http://www.gnu.org/software/emacs/) is permitted only for ironic purposes (note that this includes using Emacs with [the "Evil" layer](https://www.emacswiki.org/emacs/Evil) or with [Spacemacs](http://spacemacs.org/)).

 Using a full-fledged IDE is unjustified, unless your employer forces you to do so, in which case it is weakly justified.
-For each hour you spend at work in the IDE, you should spend 15 minutes hacking on side-projects in Vim outside of work hours, to prevent your mental clarity from being diminished.
-Note that due to Vim's efficiency, you can expect an order of magnitude more productivity in it despite spending only 25% as much time.
+For each hour you spend at work in the IDE, you should spend 15 minutes hacking on side-projects in Neovim outside of work hours, to prevent your mental clarity from being diminished.
+Note that due to Neovim's efficiency, you can expect an order of magnitude more productivity in it despite spending only 25% as much time.

 ## Code font